doc-jones/this-week-in-rust/README.md

 ## Community sub-categories

 Editors will sort community links into sub-categories.
 The following sub-categories are currently used:
-- **Official** -- rust-lang.org blog posts and other official GraphQL team communications.
+- **Official** -- GraphQL blog posts and other official GraphQL team communications.
 - **Foundation** -- foundation.rust-lang.org blog posts and other official foundation communications.
 - **Project/Tooling Updates** -- News about the progress of a GraphQL project.
 Must be more informative than just a changelog.
 - **Newsletters** -- Regularly scheduled articles about an area of GraphQL development, e.g. posts titled "This Month in ___".